-Yvonne has been a music educationalist for many years.
-She became a musician, subsequently, a medical specialist, and has worked extensively in both fields, both locally and internationally.
-She is also an established piano accompanist.
+Yvonne was a musician first and subsequently, a medical specialist, and has worked extensively in both fields, both locally and internationally.
+She is also a music educationalist and an established piano accompanist.

 Yvonne studied under internationally acclaimed pianist and teacher, Deirdre Penicaut, and obtained her Diploma in Music Performance while she was still at school.
 As a teenager, whilst her friends sweated it out serving burgers at McDonald's, she gave piano lessons.
 At that time, she wasn't even old enough to drive - her mother chauffeured her from place to place so that she could teach (which, incidentally, speaks volumes about a mother's love).

 In addition to her extensive experience in private music tuition through the years, she has also taught music at Trinity College, Parkville, and at Rosewood Downs Music Academy (with Jill Adam from Johnny Young Talent School).